-A permanent Johnny Mercer exhibit is located on the first floor of The University Library North on the Georgia State University campus.
-The exhibit was mounted in 1999 in honor of the life and career of songwriter Johnny Mercer (1909-1976), and was made possible by generous funding from The Johnny Mercer Foundation, an organization founded by Mercer's widow, Ginger Mercer.
+A Johnny Mercer exhibit is located on the first floor of The University Library North on the Georgia State University Atlanta campus.
+The exhibit was mounted in 1999 in honor of the life and career of songwriter Johnny Mercer (1909-1976) and was made possible by generous funding from The Johnny Mercer Foundation, an organization founded by Mercer's widow, Ginger Mercer.

 1946 Wulitzer Jukebox and Capitol Records Display Songwriter Display